fmaguire/mag_sim_paper/manuscript.md

 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
 Similarly, if the ORFs predicted in the MAGs differ in sequence or degree of fragmentation from the corresponding ORFs predicted in the original reference genomes (or are no longer predicted at all), this could impact recovery of AMR/VF predictions, even though the sequences themselves may be partially or fully present in the assembly.

-It should also be noted that while CONCOCT performed the best in terms of recovery of both chromosomes and MGEs, it created lots of relatively clean but fragmentary partial MAGs.
+It should also be noted that while CONCOCT performed the best in terms of recovery of both chromosomes and MGEs, it created many relatively clean but fragmentary partial MAGs.
 While this might be ideal for some users, caution should be taken in using CONCOCT when assuming a bin represents a whole genome.

 With the recovery of plasmids, GIs, VFs, and AMR genes the same pattern was observed, a progressive loss of data in each analytical step.